-- 2.1 The repair station must submit written confirmation of the need for an EASA Part-145 Approval which may be in the form of a letter of intent, a work order or a contract with details of the relevant customer, as required by 14 CFR § 145.51(c).
-A relevant customer may be an EASA Part-145 approved maintenance organisation, European operator, leasing company, or distributor.
+- 2.1 Evidence of Need.
+In order to qualify for an EASA-approved repair station located in the United States, a repair station must have previously obtained an FAA certificate and operations specification (OpSpec).
+The applicant must submit written confirmation of the need for an EASA approval.
+Written confirmation may be in the form of a letter of intent (LOI), a work order, or a contract with details of the relevant customer.
+A relevant customer may be an EU-based AMO; or a European operator, distributor, or lessor.
 The applicant shall: - 2.1.1 Complete EASA Form 16.
 (See Appendix 2 for EASA Form 16 and guidance on completion), and - 2.1.2 Establish a customized EASA Supplement to the Repair Station Manual/Quality Control Manual (RSM/QCM) based upon the sample EASA Supplement (see Appendix 1). - 2.1.3 Submit written confirmation of evidence of need. - 2.2 The EASA Form 16, the proposed EASA Supplement, and a copy of the Air Agency Certificate and associated Operations Specifications must be sent to the supervising FAA Flight Standards District Office (FSDO) at least 60 days prior to the date initial approval is required.